 Today's Runes for W. C. Fields

-The Cross spread is used to plot the arc of your life and the forces acting on it.
+| The Cross spread is used to plot the arc of your life and the forces acting on it.
 It is the most popular spread, giving a very complete view of the situation.
 Ice Runes are most commonly used for questions about struggle, conflict, and achievement. |

-The left rune represents an important element of the past.
+| The right rune represents the critical element of the future, at the core of the final outcome.
 Inguz is the rune of completion and fertility.
 The presence of this rune suggests that tasks which have been initiated will come to fruition.
 This rune is associated with Ing and Frey, it is this connection that explains its connotations of both fertility and sexuality.
 The variant of this rune shown here is reminiscent of the twin strands of life, and of the challenge and rewards of bringing together things complimentary. |

 |